Validator Staking: A Quick Start

 Create Validator

-After obtaining the wallet signature and confirming that you have enough allocated public keys, the next step is to prepare your validator for staking.
-This involves creating a validator with the necessary deposit details using stakefish API.
+After obtaining the wallet signature and confirming that you have enough allocated public keys, the next step is to prepare validators for staking.
+Choose between v1 and v2 APIs based on your staking preference:

 -H "Content-Type: application/json" \